The Number Line Drag & Drop Question allows learners to drag points or images onto a number line.

-Points separation distance x and Points separation distance y are values that define horizontal and vertical position of the points in the container.
+'Point separation distance X' and 'Point separation distance Y' are values that define horizontal and vertical position of the points in the container.

 Figure 4: Number line layout settings.

-Insert a value in the Ticks Distance field - you can insert whole numbers, standard or decimal fractions, or mixed numbers.
+Insert a value in the 'Tick distance' field - you can insert whole numbers, standard or decimal fractions, or mixed numbers.

-If fractions are used as distance value Fractions format should be specified.
+If fractions are used as the distance value, the fractions format should be specified.
 This will define how fractions are rendered on the number line: